Bone Broth Protein Powder, Bone Broth Concentrate, and Liquid Bone Broth: What’s the Difference?

 Although you have less control over the ingredients if you buy a premade bone broth from your local health food store, you can see what ingredients went into the broth on the food label, and if grass-fed or organic bones and acids were used.

 You can also see the indicator of a high-quality bone broth when it’s in its pure, liquid form: a thick, gelatinous layer that forms on top of the broth once the bones have been simmered for several hours.
 This is gelatin (the cooked form of collagen), which is where anti-inflammatory amino acids, such as glycine and proline, are found (6).

 - Long cook time to extract the nutrients from the bones.

 - Sourcing ingredients.
 It may be difficult to source grass-fed or organic bones, depending on where you live.

 Buying a high-quality, pre-made bone broth cancels out these two factors, and makes it a quick and convenient option to reap all the rewards of adding bone broth to your diet.

-As you can see, the best way to get the health benefits of bone broth is by cooking with or drinking bone broth in its natural form: as a liquid.
+As you can see, you can get more benefits of bone broth by cooking with or drinking bone broth in its natural form: as a liquid.
 If you were to choose a bone broth supplement, the next best choice would be one that’s made from grass-fed beef or organic chicken bones, has been slow simmered, contains no additives and preservatives, and has undergone minimal processing (no extreme temperatures).

 Without a doubt, as bone broth supplements become increasingly popular, we’ll also get more information on processing methods, quality, and whether or not they’re worth your money.